-Alexa is especially beneficial for smart-home customers: it lets you manipulate your Alexa-compatible devices without having to take out your smartphone and launch an app.
-(Alexa does have an app, but that’s frequently for setup and configuration; it’s also to add new Alexa Skills or to view to-do and shopping lists.)
+Alexa is especially beneficial for smart-home customers.
+It lets you manipulate your Alexa-compatible devices without having to take out your smartphone and launch an app.

 What Can Alexa Skills Do?